ucb-bar/chipyard/docs/Customization/Custom-Core.rst

     }

 This function should be in the implementation class since it involves hardware generation.
-Also, the tile can also notify other cores or devices for some events by calling following functions (in implementation class):
+Also, the tile can also notify other cores or devices for some events by calling following functions in ``SourcesExternalNotifications`` from the implementation class:

 .. code-block:: scala